guscost/cosworth/README.md

 This is a tool for building web services to be compiled into Rust static binaries and deployed into Docker containers.
 It is very much a work in progress, so there is no tutorial yet.

-It should be useful in production environments where safety and *predictable* performance take precedence over built-in frontends, formats other than JSON, full compliance with [JSON API](http://jsonapi.org), streaming responses, etc. The production server should compile into a Docker image that weighs less than 25MB and responds faster than anything written in a memory-managed language (in the worst case).
+It should be useful in production environments where safety and *predictable* performance take precedence over built-in frontends, formats other than JSON, streaming responses, etc. The production server should compile into a Docker image that weighs less than 25MB and responds faster (in the worst case) than just about anything that uses a memory-managed language.

 ## Goals

 Web services built with this tool have the following goals, in approximate order of importance:

 1. **Safe:** The server should be difficult to exploit or DoS.
-2. **Predictable:** The server should not slow down during operation.
+2. **Efficient:** The server should not waste CPU, memory, or disk space.
-3. **Efficient:** The server should not waste CPU, memory, or disk space.
+3. **Predictable:** The server should not slow down during operation.
 4. **Fast:** The server should handle a lot of requests quickly.
 6. **Simple:** The server should not be more complex than is necessary.
 5. **Easy:** The server should not be difficult to develop or debug.